JuqiangJ/JuqiangJ.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: PhD Student
+subtitle: PhD Candidate
 ---
 <img src="/img/Juqianghead.png" style="width:25%; border:1px solid; margin-right: 20px" align="left">

 Hi there!
 I am Juqiang and I am currently  a PhD candidate (in psycholinguistics) at [MARCS Institute for Brain, Behavior and Development](https://www.westernsydney.edu.au/marcs).
 I started my PhD project ,[Cognitive factors in perception and imitation of Thai tones by Mandarin and Vietnamese speakers](https://www.westernsydney.edu.au/marcs/our_team/research_students/juqiang_chen), in 2017 with [Prof.Catherine Best(primary supervisor)](https://www.westernsydney.edu.au/marcs/our_team/researchers/professor_catherine_best), [Dr Mark Antoniou](https://www.westernsydney.edu.au/marcs/our_team/researchers/dr_mark_antoniou).
 Before this, I graduated from [Nanjing University](https://www.nju.edu.cn/EN/) with a Master of Arts (linguistics) in 2017.
 <br>

-My research interest and expertise are in speech perception/production and speech corpus construction, with a focus on second language acquisition.
-In addition to my PhD project, I am also working on some linguistic projects on endangered aboriginal Australia Languages, *Arabana* and *Kaytetye*, with Mark Harvey, U of New Castle, [Robert Mailhammerand](https://www.westernsydney.edu.au/staff_profiles/uws_profiles/associate_professor_robert_mailhammer), Western Sydney U , and [Micheal Proctor](https://researchers.mq.edu.au/en/persons/michael-proctor), Macquarie U.
+My research interest and expertise are in second language speech perception/production.
+In addition to my PhD project, I am also working on some linguistic projects on endangered aboriginal Australia Languages, *Arabana* and *Kaytetye*, with Mark Harvey, [Robert Mailhammer](https://www.westernsydney.edu.au/staff_profiles/uws_profiles/associate_professor_robert_mailhammer), Western Sydney U , and [Micheal Proctor](https://researchers.mq.edu.au/en/persons/michael-proctor), Macquarie U.

 Apart from speech-related studies, I am also keen on exploring social and stylistic language variations with methods from corpus linguistics, natural language process and text mining.
 I have always been enthusiastic about using coprus to document and explore patterns of language use.
 <br>